 - Filling – 4 egg yolks, beaten, 125g caster sugar, grated rind and juice of a lemon, 60g ground almonds, 60g slivered almonds, 60g melted, cooled butter

-- Meringue topping -4 egg whites, pinch of salt, 2 tablespoons caster sugar
+- Meringue topping -4 egg whites, a pinch of salt, 2 tablespoons caster sugar

 - Preheat the oven to 190C